chipmuenk/pyfda/INSTALLATION.md

 Under Linux, flatpak installation should be preferred (currently working on that).

-### flatpak
+### Flatpak
+"[Flatpak](https://flatpak.org/) is a framework for distributing desktop applications across various Linux distributions."
-[flatpak](https://www.flatpak.org/) was developed to build and distribute apps for all Linux desktop distributions. flatpak provides containers which also contain runtime libraries to be independent of individual Linux distributions.
+Flatpak provides containers which also contain runtime libraries to be independent of individual Linux distributions.

-In contrast to snap, flatpak is a community based project encouraging multiple servers for distributing the flatpaks.
+In contrast to snap, Flatpak is a community based project encouraging multiple servers for distributing the Flatpaks.
 The most popular is <https://flathub.org/>, a situation similar to git and GitHub.

-Some Linux distributions (like Mint) include flatpak, otherwise you need to install flatpak (see
+Some Linux distributions (like Mint) include Flatpak, otherwise you need to install flatpak (see
 <https://flatpak.org/setup/>), e.g. for Ubuntu

     > sudo apt install flatpak

-Once flatpak is installed, you should add the Flathub repo with
+Once Flatpak is installed, you should add the Flathub repo with

     > flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo